Marketing to the wrong segment can feel like barking up the wrong tree, or more specifically, barking up tens of thousands of wrong trees.

 Somewhat of a niche marketing method, surveys can be tactically deployed to get highly specific information from potential buyers in exchange for highly specific content or rewards.
 The standard survey format usually offers a tangible reward—like a gift card or a free product—in exchange for a decent chunk of voluntary user data.
 Although somewhat abstract, surveys are still one of the best methods of obtaining hyper-targeted data about users and companies.
 Because, let’s face it, no one is going to advertise their meme habit right on their company website.

-Sort the data into segments
+Phase 2: Sort the data into segments

 There are many ways to go about this process.
 Most involve expensive analysts, marketers, and lots and lots of time.
 Although the DIY route is faster, it is no substitute for a comprehensive market segmentation strategy.
 Assuming time and money are an obstacle, you can approximate your own market segmentation by compiling your data into one single source and running filters on it to manually group your prospects and companies together by segments.